vedph/gve-doc/ux/exercise-editing-snapshot.md

 72x23<>95x21  [*log="swap verses"]
 155x5="owls" [*log="owls for crows" *version^="beta" x="195" y="195" style="font-size:28px;fill:red"]
 ```

+>Of course you could also add one operation at a time using the UI, and filling its fields accordingly.
+This is just a quicker way to enter essential data about operations.
+It also allows you to use just plain text, entering it in any device and software, to jot down your notes about an autograph, and later quickly insert them into this structured model.
+All what you need is the base text, and a text representing operations.
+Anyway, not all the parts of the operation models are covered by their textual representation, and for them you will need to edit operations in the UI.
+For instance this is true for the visuals attached to each operation, or for other more specialized metadata, which would not make sense to include in a compact and manageable textual representation.

 💡 This will fill the list of snapshot operations, each with its own auto-generated ID.
 Also, all the operations are executed starting from the base text, and the output of each operation (a "version") is shown below the list in an interactive view.
 Here you can click on each version to see its text and its metadata.